ukneutron/ukneutron.github.io/willis.md

 {% include figure.html image="/assets/BTM-Willis-cite-NSGNewsLetterFeb2012.jpg" caption="Professor B.T.M.
 (Terry) Willis" width="200" %}

+Nomination for BTM Willis Prize 2022 is now open.
+For more information see [here](https://ukneutron.org/general/2022/02/15/btm-willis-nom/)

 ### BTM Willis Prize 2021

 We are pleased to announce that the winner of the 2021 BTM Willis prize is Dr Joe Paddison.